 Rebates and donations received or receivable in cash are recognised in the Consolidated Statement of Comprehensive Income under Rebates and Donations.
 Rebates and donations have been split between Revenue and Capital in line with the Association of Investment Companies Statement of Recommended Practice.
 Rebates and donations received through additional shares of the relevant underlying funds are included in Rebates and Donations at their fair value and the subsequent movements in value are included in the Net Gains on Financial Assets at Value Through Profit or Loss in the Consolidated Statement of Comprehensive Income.
 Performance fee rebates are adjusted to the fair value of the investments until they are crystallised.
-Crystallised performance fee rebates and Donations.
-At the year end uncrystallised performance fees included within financial assets at fair value through profit or loss amounted to $\pounds 1,199,000$ (31 March 2013: £1,088,000).
+Crystallised performance fee rebates are recognised in the Statement of Comprehensive Income under Rebates and Donations.
+At the year end uncrystallised performance fees included within financial assets at fair value through profit or loss amounted to £1,199,000 (31 March 2013: £1,088,000).